markus7017/myfiles/shelly/README-fixmeters.md

 Refer to [Advanced Users](doc/AdvancedUsers.md) for more information on openHAB Shelly integration, e.g. firmware update, network communication or log filtering.

+See [Power Meter Channels](doc/PowerMeter.md) for the power/energy meter channel reference, migration notes, and unit conversion details.

 Also check out the [Shelly Manager](doc/ShellyManager.md), which

 - provides detailed information on your Shellys